Value-added tax (VAT)

 The fee is calculated by multiplying three values: (mass/quantity of goods subject to utilisation [or mass of packaging]) * (levy rate) * (utilisation standard in relative units).

-The following groups of goods are subject to the highest environmental fee amounts in 2018: rechargeable batteries, computer hardware, consumer electronics, and some types of industrial equipment.
+The following groups of goods are subject to the highest environmental fee amounts: rechargeable batteries, computer hardware, consumer electronics, and some types of industrial equipment.

 Regional authorities may introduce a trade levy in their respective municipalities (or federal cities).
 It is to be applied towards assets used in retail and wholesale trade.